About DSI

 Mission and Vision

 • DSI unites data science researchers across disciplines and domains.
+Individuals’ expertise give character to the institute.

 • DSI’s impact ranges from scientific excellence to civic relevance.

-• DSI delivers high-quality trained data scientists, critical and engaged global citizens
+• DSI delivers high-quality trained data scientists, critical and engaged global citizens.

 • DSI acts as a catalyst for data-driven research valorisation and as a sounding board for discussion on the role of data in society.